X-lab-3D/swiftmhc/README.md

 This will save the network model to `example/best-predictor.pth`

-Run `swiftmhc_run --help` for details and options.
+Run `swiftmhc_run.py --help` for details and options.

 ### Run evaluation on a pretrained model